Domestic abuse or violence

-You might be able to get legal aid if you have evidence that you or your children have been victims of domestic abuse or violence and you can’t afford to pay legal costs.
+You might be able to get legal aid if you have evidence that you or your children have been victims of domestic abuse or violence and you cannot afford to pay legal costs.

-You don’t have to get evidence before talking to a legal aid solicitor or Civil Legal Advice (CLA), but they’ll need to see it before deciding whether you can get legal aid.
+You do not have to get evidence before talking to a legal aid solicitor or Civil Legal Advice (CLA), but they’ll need to see it before deciding whether you can get legal aid.

 What counts as evidence

-You’ll usually need to show that you or your children were at risk of harm from an ex-partner or had injuries or a condition caused by domestic abuse or violence.
-This can be in the form of a letter from the police or your GP.
+You’ll usually need to show that you or your children were at risk of harm from an ex-partner.

 - the courts